 Admission decisions are based on the prospective student's fulfillment of these requirements; a review of the prospective student's previous educational record; and a review of the prospective student's career interest.
 Some programs may have additional requirements due to specific industry certification guidelines.
-It is the responsibility of the prospective student to ensure that the Admission Representative, Assistant Campus Administrator for Adult Education, Campus Administrator, Adult Education Registrar, or designee, receives all required admissions documentation.
+It is the responsibility of the prospective student to ensure that the Registrar, or designee, receives all required admissions documentation.